 |---|---|

-| Sugar and alcohol extend shelf life | Ingredients with high sugar or alcohol content remain safe and delicious much longer than fresh juices or citrus. |
+| Sugar and alcohol extend shelf life | Ingredients with a lot of sugar or alcohol remain safe and tasty much longer than fresh juices or citrus. |

-| Citrus accelerates quality loss | Batched cocktails with citrus remain optimal for a maximum of 2-3 days, unless frozen. |
+| Citrus accelerates quality degradation | Batched cocktails with citrus remain optimal for a maximum of 2-3 days, unless frozen. |

-| Spirits almost indefinitely shelf-stable | Spirits that are well-sealed and stored in a dark place practically do not expire. |
+| Spirits almost indefinitely shelf-stable | Spirits that are well-sealed and stored in the dark practically do not expire. |

 | Testing and proper storage are essential | Always taste and check for smell, taste, and appearance before serving to avoid surprises. |